Cartier Buffs Sunglasses: A look back

 As to the origin of their prevalence in Detroit – it’s unclear.
 Cartier Buff’s popularity can first be traced back to the hip-hop scene, which to this day, remains one of the biggest music scenes within the city.
 Popular Rappers from Detroit such as Big Sean, Tee Grizzley, and Royce da 5’9 have all been seen wearing the esteemed brand and can be seen as influential to the Buffs sunglasses prominence.

 Unfortunately, this luxury item has also become closely associated with criminal activity within the city with many murders being attributed to the specs commonly referred to as Cartier, Cardis, ‘Ye’s, or Sticks.
-The most fashionable and most sort-after designs have evolved over the years, with the “All White Buffies” currently reigning supreme at the top of Detroit’s Cartier eyewear hierarchy.
+The most fashionable and sort-after designs have evolved over the years, with the “All White Buffies” currently reigning supreme at the top of Detroit’s Cartier eyewear hierarchy.

-Rapper Danny Brown: A song for a Detroit Problem
+Rapper Danny Brown: A Song for a Detroit Problem

 In 2011 Rapper Danny Brown addressed the issue directly in his Hip-hop song simply titled ‘Cartier’.
 The song addresses the issues regarding Cartier sunglasses and addresses his experience with them.
 As I read them, the song seems to be more about the idea behind those who steal the glasses and a warning to them.
 Such lyrics as ‘Catch you slipping with them all white Buffies’ and ‘Lose your life over Cartier glasses’ showcases this.
 At the end of the song, an audio clip between Brown and someone asks the question: ‘’What going on with Detroit and Catiers bro?’’
 Danny then answers with the following (with parts retracted due to profanity.